 John Arne Riise won his first cap as a reds player as Norway drew 1-1 with Turkey in Oslo.
 Two reds also appeared for Finland in their 4-1 defeat of Belgium in Helsinki.
 Sami Hyypiä won his fortieth cap, while Jari Litmanen scored a penalty.
 Nick Barmby, Jamie Carragher, Robbie Fowler and Michael Owen all played in England’s 2-0 defeat by the Netherlands at White Hart Lane, with ex-red David James winning his first cap as a West Ham United player.
 Future red Bolo Zenden won his first cap while with Chelsea for the winning side, his 31st to date.

 Dietmar Hamann played in Germany’s 5-2 win in Hungary, with Christian Ziege winning his first cap as a Tottenham Hotspur player, his sixtieth international.
-Igor Bišcan was a substitute in Croatia’s 2-2 draw with the Republic of Ireland in Dublin.
+Igor Bišcan featured in Croatia’s 2-2 draw with the Republic of Ireland in Dublin.
 Mark Kennedy played his first international as a Wolverhampton Wanderers player, with future reds Steve Finnan and Robbie Keane, and ex-reds Jason McAteer and Steve Staunton also featuring.
-Future red Yossi Benayoun also represented his country that day.
+Future reds Yossi Benayoun and Alex Manninger also represented their countries that day.

 2006 - Craig Bellamy won his first cap as a reds player as John Toshack’s Wales were held to a goalless friendly draw by Bulgaria in Swansea, with ex-reds loanee Paul Jones also playing.
 Meanwhile, future red Yossi Benayoun was on target while winning his fiftieth cap as Israel drew 1-1 in Slovenia.
 Another future red, Andriy Voronin, struck in the Ukraine’s 6-0 trouncing of Azerbaijan in Kiev, with another future red Martin Škrtel also representing his country.
 Also in international action that day were Pepe Reina, Luis García and future red Fernando Torres, who played as Raúl won his hundredth cap for Spain in their goalless draw in Iceland.

-2004 - Raúl Meireles played for Portugal in the Olympics Finals, featuring as they beat Morocco 2-1 in Heraklion.
+2004 – Future red Raul Meireles played for Portugal in the Olympics Finals, featuring as they beat Morocco 2-1 in a group game in Greece.

 Also on the move